Generation and Load

 The metered power outputs from most large non-scheduled generating units and generating systems are provided to AEMO in real time to assist in maintaining the security of the power system.
 Under Clause 3.13.4(r) of the National Electricity Rules AEMO is also required to publish such data to Registered Participants, in a daily file covering all intervals of the previous trading day.

 The output values in these files are sampled from SCADA at 5-minute intervals and reported under the column headed 'MWH_READING'.
 Note that these figures should be read as instantaneous power in MW rather than MWh.
 They may be used to estimate energy production, but are not the same as the half-hourly energy metering results used to determine market settlements.
 (Please see note)

 The below link contains the correct data for non-scheduled generator, Woolnorth between 11/3/2013 to 17/7/2013 1735 hrs.

 Operational Demand in a region is demand that is met by local scheduled generating units, semi-scheduled generating units, and non-scheduled intermittent generating units of aggregate capacity ≥ 30 MW, and by generation imports to the region.
 It excludes the demand met by non-scheduled non-intermittent generating units, non-scheduled intermittent generating units of aggregate capacity < 30 MW, exempt generation (e.g. rooftop solar, gas tri-generation, very small wind farms, etc), and demand of local scheduled loads.
-The exceptions are Yarwun, Angaston, Port Stanvac, and Morton’s Lane which are included.
+Please see Demand Terms in EMMS Data Model, available on the AEMO website, for the list of exceptions that are included.